samuel-davidson/smallsh/README.md

 - Execute 3 commands exit, cd, and status via code built into the shell
 - Support input and output redirection
 - Support running commands in foreground and background processes

-### Implemented but Needs Work:

-### Needs to be Implemented:

-- Implement custom handlers for 2 signals, SIGINT and SIGTSTP